avinashr91/OthelloGame/README.md

 	javac Othello.java
 	java Othello

-The program prints Input the coordinates to move to
+The program prints "Input the coordinates to move to"

 	-> Input x coordinate
 	-> Input y coordinate